DianaLeo/GoogleLocationSearch/README.md

 ### usePlaceAutocomplete hook

 The Google Places related logic is integrated into a **customized hook** `usePlaceAutocomplete`.
 There is also a `use-places-autocomplete` package.
-But I prefer a customized one, to get it more controlled.
+But I prefer a customized one, to practice more.

 This hook takes user input as the parameter, and returns location predictions, which is also dropdown menu options.
 Within this hook, `isLoaded` is obtained from the global context first.
 On mounting, the package will be loaded, and it happens only once.